nijordia/nijordia/README.md

 ---

 ### About Me
-Raised in Chile, moved to Spain as a teenager seeking to broaden my horizons—starting a journey that’s now spanned over a decade, taking me across multiple European cities.
+Raised in Chile, moved to Spain as a teenager seeking to broaden my horizons—starting a journey that has now spanned over a decade, taking me across multiple European cities.
 Currently in Barcelona, automating processes and planning last-mile logistics through carefully designed architectures with the goal of simplifying redundancies and ultimately saving time.
 Alongside my work, you will find me building next-generation web UIs and exploring web automation techniques to streamline data-driven workflows.
 Away from the keyboard, I find balance through the art of magic—whether it’s with a deck of cards, close-up illusions, or stage performances.
 It’s my creative outlet, a way to stay grounded.

 ## 🛠️ Technologies & Tools